AusBoone/Melody-Generator/docs/README_MUSICAL_OVERVIEW.md

 ## Practical Applications

 Classical musicians might use the generator to quickly produce sight-reading material, to sketch counterpoint exercises or to seed improvisation sessions.
 The tool intentionally avoids dense theoretical requirements so that performers can adapt the results by ear or through simple edits in a notation program.

+## Musical Output in Context

+The generator writes standard ``.mid`` files.
+These contain one or more melody tracks along with optional harmony or counterpoint parts.

+- **Monophonic or light polyphony** – Default output is a single melody, though additional lines can be enabled for simple trio textures.
+- **Key and progression aware** – Notes follow the selected key and chord progression to maintain tonal coherence.
+- **Expressive shaping** – MIDI velocities rise and fall in a gentle arc so the phrase feels performed rather than rigidly mechanical.
+- **Immediate playback** – Files open directly in notation software or any DAW that supports General MIDI.
+- **Flexible sketches** – Musicians can treat the result as a starting point for editing or improvisation, refining harmonies or adding ornamentation.

+Because General MIDI is used, the melodies import cleanly into nearly any scorewriter.
+This makes the tool a quick way to generate sight-reading exercises or new ideas for rehearsal.

 ---